Kings-Indian/Ender3Upgrades/Journal.md

 ![image](https://github.com/user-attachments/assets/7a48b7cb-0c8e-43d6-abef-eef99822f65b)
 ![image](https://github.com/user-attachments/assets/a43e7878-2c99-4ef9-893f-4b569aac001a)

-**Total time spent: 5h**
+**Total time spent: 2h**

+---

-# June 28th: I realised instead of gluing it in, I can print over it by simply adding a "stop" command in klipper!
+# June 28th: Klipper Integration for Magnet Covers

+I realised instead of gluing it in, I can print over it by simply adding a "stop" command in klipper!

 Firs,t I added a variable of the amt of layers of PLA.
 For now, for 2 layers, im using 0.4 mm.
 With too much layers, im scared of loss of magnetic connection.
 Then, Ill just cover it as such:

 ![image](https://github.com/user-attachments/assets/6587d8e9-1090-4525-8269-6792d2dfc911)
 ![image](https://github.com/user-attachments/assets/fc2bb48c-292c-404d-9a8b-ca3882056373)

 [insert pictures of what you're working on!]

-**Total time spent: .5h**
+**Total time spent: 0.5h**

-6/29/2024
+---

+# June 29th: Design Refinements

 I realised how bad this cover is.
 I believe it deserves more love
 ![image](https://github.com/user-attachments/assets/d6439985-69f3-470a-b89c-7e9e84a51a1c) (this one is fine )